chestdb/chest/chest/README.md

 **But isn't treating databases like variables inefficient?**
 Not at all!
 To be clear, you don't need to read or save the whole object every time you make a change.
-Chest allows you to only change part of a value, even if the class is immutable.
+Chest allows you to only change part of a value, even fields marked with `final`.

 ```dart
 var me = await Chest.open('me', ifNew: () => User());